Colorado Notice of Entry

 Landlord Notice to Enter Rental Property

-Colorado law requires landlords to provide reasonable advance notice before entering a tenant’s rental unit, except in emergencies.
-While Colorado doesn’t specify exact hours, 24-48 hours is generally considered reasonable.
-This notice informs the tenant of the date, time, and purpose of entry.
+Colorado law requires landlords to provide reasonable advance notice before entering a tenant’s rental unit, except in genuine emergencies.
+While Colorado doesn’t specify exact hours, 24–48 hours is the accepted standard.
+This notice informs the tenant of the date, time, and purpose of your planned entry.

 ⏰ Colorado Notice Requirements